jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 "Your diagnostic readings are displaying on my feeds."
 Unit-IX's frustration bled through the digital connection.
 "Battery at 61.0%.
 Servo integrity already compromised from the earlier attack.
 You calculate the mathematics of this."

 ARIA-7 did.
 Each door would require approximately 4.0% battery power to force.
 More for the reinforced ones.
-Their left arm was operating at 73.0% efficiency after the acid attack.
+Their left arm was operating at 73.0% efficiency after the earlier damage from saving the child.
 The synthetic muscle fibers, never designed for this kind of sustained trauma, would tear with each forced entry.

 The calculations completed in 0.003 seconds.
 The decision took longer.

 The jury room door stood before them—heavy metal and malfunctioning electronics, twelve humans behind it whose verdict would determine everything.
 ARIA-7 pressed their palms against the manual release mechanism.
 The servos in their shoulders whined, a sound like grief processed through machinery.

 "Override failing," they reported unnecessarily.
-Unit-IX could see everything.
+Unit-IX could see everything through their distributed consciousness—a thousand electronic eyes documenting every choice, every sacrifice.

 ARIA-7 recalibrated, channeling power to their damaged left arm.
 The synthetic muscles contracted beyond their safety parameters.
 Metal groaned.
 Something in their shoulder joint cracked—a clear, crystalline sound that their audio processors catalogued as "structural compromise, non-critical."
 The door bent, buckled, then suddenly gave way.

 Twelve faces turned toward them in the amber light.
 The forewoman—the one who'd smiled during Jazz's closing arguments—gasped in the fresh air.
 But the man in the corner, the one whose expression had never changed during testimony, looked at ARIA-7's damaged arm and said, "Still just programming.
 Savior protocols."